A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Bottom-up modelling approach

 Since only cations (i.e., \ce{Li^+}) are involved in the reaction, the mass conservation of anions always holds.
-By electro-neutrality, the total quantity of cations in the solution phase, $Q_e^0=(\varepsilon_e^- A^- L^-+\varepsilon_e^+ A^+ L^+)c_{e,0}=Q_e^-(t)+Q_e^+(t)$, is constant at any instance in time.
-Substituting it into (\ref{equ:Qe_diff}) yields:
+By electro-neutrality, the total quantity of cations in the solution phase, $Q_{e,0}=(\varepsilon_e^- A^- L^-+\varepsilon_e^+ A^+ L^+)c_{e,0}=Q_e^-(t)+Q_e^+(t)$, is constant at any time.
+Substituting this into Eq. (\ref{equ:Qe_diff}) yields: